Generic name: cefotaxime [ SEF-oh-TAX-eem ]

 a stomach or intestinal disorder such as colitis;

-Cefotaxime must be mixed with a liquid (diluent) before using it.
+Claforan must be mixed with a liquid (diluent) before using it.
+You may need to further dilute the mixed medicine before injecting your dose.
 If you are using the injections at home, be sure you understand how to properly mix and store the medication.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Cefotaxime will not treat a viral infection such as the flu or a common cold.
+Use Claforan for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Claforan will not treat a viral infection such as the flu or a common cold.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
-Tell any doctor who treats you that you are using cefotaxime.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Claforan.